 It is possible that a few of your closing costs may be waived outright.

 For example, in a competitive landscape, some lenders will waive certain fees, such as the application fee, to get your business.
-However, that still leaves a hefty amount of money that you are expected to pay.
+However, you may still be left with costs that exceed the amount you want (or are able) to pay.
 In some cases, a no-cost refinance could be a good solution.

 The biggest benefit of taking out a no-closing-cost mortgage is having the ability to keep more money in your pocket.
 You’ll apply for the loan, submit any documentation that the lender needs and have your loan approved.